adambard/learnxinyminutes-docs/javascript.html.markdown

 // Add/Modify at specific index
 myArray[3] = "Hello";

+// It's worth mentioning that you can treat strings as arrays of characters: var alphabet = "abcdefghijklmnopqrstuvwxyz";
+alphabet[0]; // "a"

+// ...but you can't modify them: alphabet[5] = "F"; // alphabet is still "abcdefghijklmnopqrstuvwxyz"

 // JavaScript's objects are equivalent to "dictionaries" or "maps" in other
 // languages: an unordered collection of key-value pairs.